 1. Offer a seamless online experience (Amazon)

-2. Make every customer feel like a VIP customer (Four Seasons)
+2. Make every customer feel like a VIP (Four Seasons)

-Luxury hotels are known for their heritage of high-touch, exclusive customer service.
-The Four Seasons is able to expand that feeling to luxuary to every customer through its combination of technology and white glove service.
-Guests can use Four Seasons Chat to message staff through channels such as WhatsApp for any inquiry or service, including requests for restaurant recommendations and reservations, ordering room service, arrival or early checkout, and even ordering a private jet.
+Guests can use Four Seasons Chat to message staff through channels such as WhatsApp for any inquiry or service request, including restaurant recommendations and reservations, room service orders, arrival or early checkout, and even a private jet reservation.

-If there’s one thing the pandemic showed us, it’s that empathy is key to building lasting customer relationships.
-In fact, 49 percent of customers want agents to be empathetic, according to our Trends Report.
-During the pandemic, Zappos started a hotline where customers could call or chat its support team about anything, even the best Netlix shows.
+If there’s one thing you should know about customer service, it’s that empathy is key to building lasting customer relationships.
+In fact, 49 percent of customers want agents to be empathetic, according to our 2021 CX Trends Report.
+During the pandemic, Zappos started a hotline where customers could call or chat with a support team member about anything—even the hottest Netflix shows.

 4. Be proactive (Dollar Shave Club)